This post may contain affiliate links. Please read our disclosure policy.

 salmon topped over salad bowl

-This Salmon Avocado Salad is made with fresh avocado, colorful veggies, and crispy pan seared salmon, then tossed with a simple lemon dijon dressing.
-This salad is so flavorful and satisfying, the perfect nutritious dinner!
+This Salmon Avocado Salad is made with fresh avocado, colorful veggies, and crispy pan-seared salmon, then tossed with a simple lemon Dijon dressing.

 Ingredients